Here's How Your Trade Constellation Energy Corporation (CEG) Aggressively Right Now

 Analysts’ Opinion of CEG

-Many brokerage firms have already submitted their reports for CEG stocks, with Guggenheim repeating the rating for CEG by listing it as a “Buy.”
-The predicted price for CEG in the upcoming period, according to Guggenheim is $70 based on the research report published on May 13th of the current year 2022.
+Many brokerage firms have already submitted their reports for CEG stocks, with UBS repeating the rating for CEG by listing it as a “Buy.”
+The predicted price for CEG in the upcoming period, according to UBS is $97 based on the research report published on August 05th of the current year 2022.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see CEG reach a price target of $72.
-The rating they have provided for CEG stocks is “Outperform” according to the report published on April 29th, 2022.
+Guggenheim, on the other hand, stated in their research note that they expect to see CEG reach a price target of $70.
+The rating they have provided for CEG stocks is “Buy” according to the report published on May 13th, 2022.

-Morgan Stanley gave a rating of “Overweight” to CEG, setting the target price at $63 in the report published on March 16th of the current year.
+RBC Capital Mkts gave a rating of “Outperform” to CEG, setting the target price at $72 in the report published on April 29th of the current year.